Declutter Your Home Office

-Declutter your home office to create that functional and organized space that so many home buyers are looking for today.
-A lot of people are working from home these days and are putting an office space on their priority list when looking for a new home.
+Declutter your home office and create that functional and organized space that so many home buyers are looking for today.

 If you are preparing to sell your home on the real estate market, why not turn this multi-functional room into a home office instead?

 Declutter your home office of things that doesn't belong

 Create a home office design that buyers want.
 Do away with exercise equipment and other things that don't belong in an office.

 Show home buyers that your house has room for a home office, even if it’s just a shared space in the kitchen or living room.
 This will add value to your home.

 - Remove everything that doesn’t belong in an office.
 This means the exercise ball, craft supplies, the sewing machine and futon must go!

 - Declutter your home office of unsightly computer wires.
 Invest in wireless devices or look for helpful tools to get your wires organized; find organizing tools at: wirecare.com or thecontainerstore.com.

 - Keep paperwork under control by having a designated spot for all incoming and outgoing paperwork.

 - Declutter your home office by using attractive office organizers to hold your mail as it comes in.